 The aim of being number 1 on Google sounds great, but to achieve it you need to understand how Google sees your site and how people interact with it.
 Without such knowledge, you’re flying blind.

-Google offers two free tools for website owners: Webmaster Tools and Google Analytics.
-To put it simply, Webmaster Tools gives you an insight as to how Google sees your site directly from the Google database, whereas Analytics shows how users are using your site through onsite client interaction.
+Google offers two free tools for website owners: Webmaster Console and Google Analytics.
+To put it simply, Webmaster Console gives you an insight as to how Google sees your site directly from the Google database, whereas Analytics shows how users are using your site through onsite client interaction.

 Setting up webmaster tools is easy and free; just sign up for an account install a file to your website and verify and you’re good to go, but once you get it setup, how do you use it?
 While at first glance it can be baffling, below are a few quick tips to quickly examine the data and use it to help your site.

-The first thing you will see when bringing up a site is the dashboard which gives you a good insight as to how a site is performing.
+The first thing you will see when bringing up a site is the overview which gives you a good insight as to how a site is performing.

 SEOCycle is a digital marketing and web design company based in Cherrybrook.
 If you need advice or have any general queries about your, site feel free to contact us anytime.